 Before sending out your ice cream, it’s important to consider where you’re shipping to, and what time of year it is.
 For example, if you’re sending ice cream to Boston in the middle of winter, you may be able to cut some corners.
 You may not need to include as much dry ice inside your shipment as you would during the summer, and you may not need to pay for the absolute fastest delivery available.
 The elements can help you in this case, and you may be able to shave down some of your costs by letting nature work for you!

 On the other hand, sending ice cream to California in the summer is the opposite side of the coin.
-You’ll want to use as much dry ice and gel packs as you can fit in your box to keep your ice cream from melting, and you’ll want to spring for the fastest delivery option possible.
+The majority of the state sees temperatures upwards of 90 degrees Fahrenheit during that time of year, and ice cream barely lasts a few minutes if not insulated.
+So, you’ll want to use as much dry ice and gel packs as you can fit in your box to keep your ice cream from melting, and you’ll want to spring for the fastest delivery option possible.

 You May Not Be Able to Insure Your Shipment